 Have your say

-If you have any questions, comments, concerns or suggestions about the village or anywhere in the parish area then please contact one of the Councillors or the Parish Clerk (contact details are here) or leave a comment below.
+If you have any questions, comments, concerns or suggestions about the village or anywhere in the parish area then please contact one of the Councillors or the Parish Clerk (contact details are here).

 There is also a Public Session held just before the commencement of each Ordinary Meeting.
 If you you wish to speak in the Public Session then please contact the Parish Clerk.